2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 When you launch a meeting on Bitcoin, you meet new people.
 So, social interactions are important, and beer (alcohol in general) makes these types of events festive.
 But CAUTION:

 - On the one hand, **alcohol inhibits some cognitive abilities** (thinking, comprehension, etc.).
 It therefore becomes **more difficult for participants to follow serious discussions** - or a presentation - after having a sweet alcoholic drink.
 - On the other hand, **alcohol can be comforting**.
 Every month, you have your "Bitcoin moment" with your new friends.
-You share a common passion, and that's very positive! **But is drinking beer really the main goal of your meeting?** Wouldn't you rather exchange information about your new discoveries/research, learn from others' experiences, or even democratize Bitcoin to newcomers, to initiate them?
+You share a common passion, and that's very positive! **But is drinking beer really the main goal of your meeting?** Wouldn't you rather exchange information about your discoveries/research, learn from others' experiences, or even democratize Bitcoin to newcomers, to initiate them?

 Everyone has their own desires, their own beliefs, their own personality.
 No judgment is made here about which meeting works best for you.
 After all, **it is around a beer that we remake the world, but it is not how we transform it deeply**.